Sparse Approximate Inference for Spatio-Temporal Point Process Models: Inference

-and computing $\hat{\vect{h}} = \hat{\vect{Q}}^{-1}\vect{m}$.
-The optimisation can be solved by gradient based methods or the Newton method and the calculations are computationally expensive.
-However, when the graph $G(\vect{f})$ is chordal \citep[e.g.][]{Lauritzen1996}, the optimality conditions lead to equations that can be solved exactly (instead of expensive optimisation) by using the values $\vect{V}_{ij}$ with $(i,j) \in G(\vect{f})$ \citep{Dahl2008}.
-Since the covariance values corresponding to the non-zeros in $\vect{Q}_{{\alpha}_t}$ and $\vect{Q}_{{\beta}_{t+1}}$ are all already computed by the partial matrix inversion of $\vect{Q}_{t, t+1}$, no further covariance computations are needed to perform the required projection.
-For this reason, we use restricted temporal messages where $G(\vect{f})$ is chordal.
+The optimisation \eqref{EqnMaxDet} can be solved by gradient-based methods or the Newton method and the calculations are computationally expensive.
+However, when the graph $G(\vect{f})$ is \emph{chordal} \citep[e.g.,][]{Lauritzen1996}, optimality conditions lead to equations that can be solved exactly (without expensive optimisation) by using only the values $[\vect{V}_{t,t+1}^{[t+1]}]_{ij}$ with $(i,j) \in G(\vect{f})$ \citep{Dahl2008}.
+Recall that the partial matrix inversion of $\vect{Q}_{t,t+1}$ always computes these values, and hence no further covariance computations are needed.
+For this reason, in this paper we especially consider restricting temporal messages to have chordal precision structure (that is, we set $G(\vect{f})$ to be chordal).
+The algorithm for computing $\text{Project}[\cdot ;\mathcal{N}_{\vect{f}}]$ for chordal graphs follows from \cite{Dahl2008} and is presented in the Supplementary Material.
+It has a complexity that scales approximately cubically with the largest clique size in $G(\vect{f})$, which is generally much less than $n$.